Islambekkurakbay/Speech-To-Text-Transformation/README.md

 1. Open the project in colab
-2. Install dependencies. pip install requirements
+2. Install dependencies. -pip install requirements
 3. Run the code